 There’s more to digitizing payment processing than just an online record.

-Digitizing payment processing means evaluating all of the payment options your business offers and removing as much manual work as possible — for both employees AND customers.
+Digitizing payment processing means evaluating all of your business’s payment options and removing as much manual work as possible — for both employees AND customers.

-Whatever the case, there’s likely a mix of checks, ACH deposits, wire transfers, credit and debit card payments, and possibly even cash.
+There’s likely a mix of checks, ACH deposits, wire transfers, credit and debit card payments, and possibly even cash.
 Determine what percentage of payment methods are used for a given time period.
-Let’s say you are a $100MM year business accepting payments across all payment methods.
+For example, let’s say you are a $100MM year business accepting payments across all payment methods.
 Your final tally might look something like this:

 Once you have all payment methods broken out per the appropriate timeframe, it’s time to run scenarios on all the possible payment touchpoints in your business.
-That might seem like a hefty chunk of work, so let’s simplify things a bit.
+That might seem like a hefty chunk of work, so let’s simplify things.

 Payment processing is the filling that connects the other two parts of the enterprise cash cycle (invoicing and reconciliation).
-Payments touch both the invoicing and reconciliation processes, so it’s critical to understand how they interact with each.
-Below are some sample scenarios for check payments.
+Payments touch both the invoicing and reconciliation processes, so it’s critical to understand how they interact with each other.
+Below are some sample scenarios for check payments:

 Record these scenarios for each payment method, and make sure you capture them all.
 Credit card payments might be taken via mailed invoice, over the phone, in person, or online.
 Wire transfers might have varying steps based on the initiating bank.

-These businesses learned where the gaps between manual work and automated processes were and what they were losing as a result: time, money, and some cases, both.
+These businesses learned where the gaps between manual work and automated processes were and what they were losing: time and money.

 So, you have a breakdown of payment methods and a list of scenarios and their level of automation or manual work.
-Your next step is to prioritize your scenarios so you attack the biggest problems first.
+Your next step is to prioritize your scenarios, attacking the most significant problems first.

 Start by adding one data input to your payment methods: business impact.
-Paper checks may impact your business in delayed payments and manual work.
-That cost could be quantified as time-to-cash and manual effort.
+Paper checks may impact your business in delayed payments and manual work, a cost which can be quantified as time-to-cash and manual effort.
 Wire transfers and credit card payments might be low manual effort and high transaction fees.
-ACH payments may have a one-time manual effort at the start but very low transaction fees for the duration.
+ACH payments may have a one-time manual effort at the start but meager transaction fees for the duration.

 Here’s our previous payment methods breakdown with business impact added in: